Learning to translate by learning to communicate: Methodology

+The receiver consumes this generated `caption': $E_m(T) \in \mathbb{R}^{K \times d_m}$.
+To produce a single representation of the image, we use an `aggregator' $A$ which takes this sequence of representations and pools them into a single one $A(E_m(T); \theta_A) \in \mathbb{R}^{d_m}$.\footnote{Pilot experiments suggested that a small aggregator worked better than simply using mean pooling.}

-The score for each of the candidate images is defined to be the inverse of the mean squared error between the image and the receiver's final representation.
+The score for each of the candidate images is the inverse of the mean squared error between the image and the receiver's final representation.
 The loss for the image selection task is then cross-entropy among the image candidates.
 This loss partially follows \citet{lee_emergent_2018}, though they jointly train on supervised caption generation during EC.
-See Figure~\ref{fig:model} for a depiction of full task.

-Since the sampling required for discrete generation is not differentiable, the sender uses the straight-through Gumbel-Softmax estimator \citep{jang_categorical_2017, maddison_concrete_2017} with temperature $\tau = 1.0$.

-Because mBART is transformer-based, and not natively multi-modal, some adaptations must be made to allow it to generate a description of an image.
-In particular, the image embedding cannot simply be the first input token to the sender since mBART uses the first token as a special language control code.
-Further, it is not obvious that a pre-trained transformer decoder's cross-attention can be ``turned off'' without effecting overall performance.
-For these reasons, we pass the (static) image encoding into a one-layer LSTM and generate a sequence of embeddings.
-This sequence is then used as the keys and values in the sender's cross-attention.